ordina-jworks/ordina-jworks.github.io/_posts/2017-11-15-JavaDay-Ukraine-2017.md

 <span class="image left"><img class="p-image" alt="Dieter Hubau" src="/img/javaday-ukraine-2017/dieter-hubau.jpg"></span>

 [Dieter Hubau](https://twitter.com/dhubau){:target="_blank"}, principal Java consultant and competence lead Cloud & PaaS at Ordina Belgium, presented his cool Spring Cloud Stream application featuring Rick and Morty.
-Spring Cloud Stream allows you to create message driven microservices and it based upon Spring Integration and builds upon Spring Boot.
+Spring Cloud Stream allows you to create message driven microservices and is based upon Spring Integration and builds upon Spring Boot.

 Briefly summarising the talk wouldn't do it justice so instead we will link you to the blog post he has written on the topic available right [here](/spring/2017/10/04/Spring-Cloud-Stream-Rick-And-Morty-Adventure.html){:target="_blank"}.
 The presentation is available right here: